TimDaub/blockchain-training/README.md

 ether from a faucet.
 We'll now need to tell `truffle.config` our private key to this ether for it to successfully deploy the token tracker.
 To get the private key from Metamask, open Metamask in your browser.
-Click on the three dots next to your address and click "View Account Details".
+Click on the three dots next to your address and click "Account Details".

 ![metamask account](https://github.com/TimDaub/blockchain-training/blob/master/assets/screenshot1.png?raw=true)